biosustain/dsp_nf-metagenomics/README.md

 6. Mapping high-quality reads to the contigs (within Anvi'o framework)
 7. Taxonomical annotation and taxa abundance estimation based on reference genomes (Metaphlan 4.0)

-## 🧬 Bioinformatic parameters <a name = "deployment"></a>
+## Bioinformatic parameters <a name = "bioinformatic-parameters"></a>
-Following, the parameters included in the nextflow pipeline (file --> nextflow_orange.nf)
+Below is a detailed overview of the parameters used in each bioinformatic tool within the Nextflow pipeline (file: `nextflow_orange.nf`), specifically outlining the commands and their functions within the context of the entire workflow.

-### FASTQC
+**FASTQC**
-**short description**: Tool designed for the quality control analysis og high-throughput sequencing data reporting visualizations that help assess the quality and characteristics of sequencing data before downstream analysis.
+Tool designed for the quality control analysis og high-throughput sequencing data reporting visualizations that help assess the quality and characteristics of sequencing data before downstream analysis.
 | Command         | Description                                                |
 |-----------------| -----------------------------------------------------------|
 | -o (--output)   | Specifies the output directory to store the processed data.|
 | -q              | Specifies the ... .                                        |

-### KNEADDATA
+**KNEADDATA**
-**short description**: Tool used for QC and pre-processing of metagenomic and metatranscriptomic sequencing data;we need to consider we are working with input paired-end sequences files.
+Tool used for QC and pre-processing of metagenomic and metatranscriptomic sequencing data;we need to consider we are working with input paired-end sequences files.
 | Command         | Description                                                            |
 |-----------------| -----------------------------------------------------------------------|
 | -i1             | Specifies the path to the input file containing the forward (R1) reads.|